-CISA Will Dedicate October to Encourage Everyone to “See Yourself in Cyber”
+CISA will Dedicate October to Encourage Everyone to be Cyber Smart

-WASHINGTON – The Cybersecurity and Infrastructure Security Agency (CISA) kicked off Cybersecurity Awareness Month today, following a proclamation by President Biden designating October as a time for the public and private sectors to work together to continue raising awareness about the importance of cybersecurity and equip the American people with the resources needed to be safer and more secure online.
-Throughout October, CISA, in partnership with the National Cybersecurity Alliance (NCA), will focus on what it means to “See Yourself in Cyber” by highlighting the actions that all Americans can take to raise the baseline for cybersecurity across the country.
+WASHINGTON – The Cybersecurity and Infrastructure Security Agency (CISA) kicked off Cybersecurity Awareness Month today, following a proclamation by President Biden designating October as a time for the public and private sectors to work together to continue raising awareness about the importance of cybersecurity and equip the public with the resources they need to be safer and more secure online.
+Throughout October, CISA, in partnership with the National Cyber Security Alliance (NCSA), will participate in a number of events, social media engagements, and other outreach to encourage people to take ownership of their individual cybersecurity and take actionable steps to stay safe online.

 “Cybersecurity is ultimately about protecting lives and keeping people secure,” said CISA Director Jen Easterly.
 “It’s important that everyone take a moment this month to implement common-sense steps like multi-factor authentication to keep themselves secure online.
 So much of our daily routines exist on digital platforms, and we need everyone to do their part to combat the growing threats our nation faces in cyberspace.”

 This month, CISA will be focused on ensuring the public is practicing good “cyber hygiene,” easy and common-sense steps to protect yourself online.
 We urge everyone to implement these four easy things you can do on your devices:

 - Implement multi-factor authentication on your accounts and make it 99% less likely you’ll get hacked.